fansoro/fansoro/README.md

-# Morfy CMS
+# Morfy
 Simple and fast file-based CMS

 ## System Requirements
 Operation system: Unix, Linux, Windows, Mac OS
-Middleware: PHP 5.3.0 or higher with PHP's [Multibyte String module](http://php.net/mbstring)
+Middleware: PHP 5.3.6 or higher with PHP's [Multibyte String module](http://php.net/mbstring)
 Webserver: Apache with [Mod Rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html)

 ## Steps to Install
 1. [Download the latest version.](http://morfy.org/download)
 2. Unzip the contents to a new folder on your local computer.
 3. Upload that whole folder with an FTP client to your host.
-4. You may also need to recursively CHMOD the folder /content/, /themes/ to 755(or 777) if your host doesn't set it implicitly.
+4. You may also need to recursively CHMOD the folder /content/, /themes/, '/cache/' to 755(or 777) if your host doesn't set it implicitly.
 5. Also you may also need to recursively CHMOD the /install.php, /.htaccess to 755(or 777) if your host doesn't set it implicitly.
 6. Type http://example.org/install.php in the browser.